possibilities/next-github-auth/README.md

 1. [Add an OAuth application](https://github.com/settings/developers) to your Github account to generate a client id and secret

+   Set the callback URL to the public URL of the deployed app

 1. Setup environment

   ```